lennart/studies-comma-aka/README.md

 Within the livecoding pattern language [tidalcycles][tidal], there exists an implementation of the so called [bjorklund algorithm][bjorklund] (closely related to the euclidian algorithm) creating patterns of a given amount of hits distributed across a certain metric.

-While this algorithm allows to create complex rhythmic patterns by entering a tuple of whole numbers in a text editor, some of the creatable rhythms can be retraced back to early persian, caribbean or­as in these studies used­african origins.
+While this allows to create complex rhythmic patterns by entering a tuple of whole numbers in a text editor, some of the creatable rhythms can be retraced back to early persian, caribbean or—as used in these studies—african origins.

 In short: two numbers in a text editor represent hundreds of years of cultural heritage.